Entry and residency formalities

 If you have already been in France for a few months:

 - you have a D visa in your passport and an OFII sticker or you are a residency permit holder: you must apply to renew your residency permit.
 Your request must be submitted with a valid residency permit (except in specific cases).
-The procedure takes two months to be processed by the Prefecture of Lille.
-You are therefore advised to submit your request two months before your current permit expires.

 Validation of your long-stay visa that serves as a residency permit, known as a "VLS-TS"